jrroman/EvergreenWiki/Project-Files.md

 ### Tasks
 A task is any discrete job you want Evergreen to run, typically a build, test suite, or deployment of some kind.
+They are the smallest unit of parallelization within Evergreen.
-A task is made up of a list of commands/functions.
+Each task is made up of a list of commands/functions.
 Currently we include commands for interacting with git, running shell scripts, parsing test results, and manipulating Amazon s3.

-For example, a couple tasks might look like:
+For example, a couple of tasks might look like:
 ```yaml
 tasks:
 - name: compile